sylenzer/studybuddy-demo/README.md

 # 📚 StudyBuddy+: An Ethical AI Math Tutor for Schools & Students

-StudyBuddy+ is a web-based educational platform designed to support students, parents, and educators with integrity-driven AI tools.
-Rather than handing out answers, StudyBuddy+ teaches students **how to solve math problems** through visual, step-by-step guidance, Socratic hinting, and interactive animations — all aligned with Common Core standards.
+**StudyBuddy+** is a web-based educational platform designed to support students, parents, and educators with integrity-driven AI tools.
+Rather than handing out answers, StudyBuddy+ teaches students **how to solve math problems** through visual, step-by-step guidance, Socratic questioning, and interactive animations — all aligned with Common Core standards.

 > ✨ Built by a veteran educator and their daughter as part of a mission to create better, safer educational AI.